nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `MovieApp` from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/releases/tag/v2.0).
+2. Download the latest version of `MovieApp` from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/releases/tag/v2.1).
-3. Copy the file to the folder you want to use as the home folder for your MovieApp.
+3. Copy the file to the directory you want to use as the home directory for your MovieApp.
-4. Download the data.zip and unzip it in the same directory as `MovieApp` from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/releases/tag/v2.0).
-5. Open your terminal / command prompt.
+4. Open your terminal / command prompt.
 Direct it to the folder which contains MovieApp file.
 Type `java -jar tp.jar` to run the app.
 This interface should appear if you successfully run it.
 ```
 ___  ___           _       ___
 |  /  |          (_)     / _